-• The number of off-site transportation projects within the model increased by sixteen (16) from last year to a total of fifty-one (51) over last year.
-The total costs of the projects increasing by \$36.85 million from \$132.31 million to \$169.17 million.

-• Of note, Engineering Services will be completing further comprehensive traffic studies for the Acheson area in 2018 that will be utilized in next year's update.
+- The number of off-site transportation projects within the model remained the same as last year with a total of fifty-one (51).
+The total costs of the projects increased by \$1.36 million from \$169.17 million to \$170.53 million.
+Project cost estimates are based on 2018 estimates and include engineering costs and contingencies. - Of note, Engineering Services has completed a Traffic Impact Assessment (TIA) for the Acheson area in 2018, cost estimates for the TIA were converted from estimate to actual during the 2019 update.